eriksjolund/install-linux-hp-elitebook-850-g5/README.md

 I rebooted the laptop and went into the BIOS.
 From there it was possible to download and install a newer version of the BIOS.

-A slightly newer version of the BIOS is available from the HP web page
+An even newer version of the BIOS is available from the HP web page

     HP Firmware Pack (Q78)  01.03.00 Rev.A	 16.5 MB	22 aug 2018